spotDL/spotify-downloader/Working Docs/codeGuidelines.md

 This is where a list of the smaller code guidelines like variable naming will be listed out.
-Some of the gains from the following guidelines might seem negligible, but for large code bases, those marginal gains will add up to sizable improvements.
+Some of the gains from the following guidelines might seem negligible, but for large code bases (greater than 1000 lines), those marginal gains will add up to sizable improvements.

 # Guidelines